tandasat/EopMon/README.md

 To do that, open the command prompt with the administrator privilege and type the following command, and then restart the system to activate the change:

-    bcdedit /set testsigning on
+    >bcdedit /set testsigning on

 To install and uninstall the driver, use the 'sc' command.
 For installation:

     >sc create EopMon type= kernel binPath= C:\Users\user\Desktop\EopMon.sys
     >sc start EopMon

-And for uninstallation:
+For uninstallation:

     >sc stop EopMon
     >sc delete EopMon